Scott Aaronson wins Alan T. Waterman Award

 If you expand the expression for F in everybody’s favorite basis, the Pauli basis, then you get

-x_i = mathrm{Tr}(rho hatsigma_i)/mathrm{Tr}(psi hatsigma_i) is something which can be estimated in an experiment by just measuring hatsigma_i.
+$latex x_i = mathrm{Tr}(rho hatsigma_i)/mathrm{Tr}(psi hatsigma_i)$ is something which can be estimated in an experiment by just measuring $latex hatsigma_i$.
 (We could expand in any orthonormal operator basis, or even a tight frame; the Pauli basis is just to be concrete and experimentally accessible.)
-But this is just an expectation value of a random variable, = mathbb{E}(x), and moreover the variance is small, mathrm{Var}(x) le 1.
-To estimate the fidelity, we just sample from the probability distribution and then estimate x_i and then average over a bunch of iid samples.
-We only need O(1/epsilon^2) different observables to get an estimate to within additive error pm epsilon.
+But this is just an expectation value of a random variable, $latex = mathbb{E}(x)$, and moreover the variance is small, $latex mathrm{Var}(x) le 1$.
+To estimate the fidelity, we just sample from the probability distribution and then estimate $latex x_i$ and then average over a bunch of iid samples.
+We only need $latex O(1/epsilon^2)$ different observables to get an estimate to within additive error $latex pm epsilon$.

 There are a couple of caveats.
 Sampling from the relevance distribution can in general be a hard problem for your classical computer (though you only have to sample a constant number of times).
 And the number of repeated measurements that you need to estimate the expectation value might have to scale with the dimension of the Hilbert space.